jmcarvajalj/interview-questions/topics/javascript.md

 ### What is a Promise?

 The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

-A Promise is a proxy for a value not necessarily known when the promise is created.
+It serves as a placeholder for a value that is not available yet but will be at some point in the future.

+Promises are used to handle asynchronous operations more cleanly compared to traditional callbacks, reducing the risk of "callback hell."

 It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.
 This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.

 A Promise is in one of these states: